World Organisation for Animal Health (OIE) stated on April 21, 2020:

 There is no need to be alarmed.
 Your companion dogs should be fine and there is no evidence they are the source of the SARS-CoV-2 virus.

-To Your Household’s Health: Do I need to wipe off my groceries?
+To Your Household’s Health: Do you need to wipe off your groceries?

 Once SARS-CoV-2 started being real in early March in the United States, signs cropped up throughout grocery stores encouraging people to wash fruits and vegetables.
 We hope you did this prior to the pandemic to get the microbes and chemicals off.